jjangsangy/explaintome-extension/README.md

 extract a concise machine generated summary.
 The methodology is similar to the way search engines return the most relevant web pages from a users search query.

-# Coming Soon: Under Construction

-This should be on the Chrome Web Store Soon